Heavy gunfire heard in Burkina barracks, gov't denies army takeover | Law-Order

 Heavy gunfire heard in Burkina barracks, gov't denies army takeover

-Gunfire rang out from several military camps in Burkina Faso early on Sunday, the government said, but it denied the military had seized power.
-Heavy arms fire at the capital Ouagadougou's Sangoule Lamizana camp, which houses the army's general staff and a prison whose inmates include soldiers involved in a failed 2015 coup attempt, began at least as early as 5:00 a.m.

-Gunfire rang out from several military camps in Burkina Faso early on Sunday, the government said, but it denied the military had seized power.
+Sustained gunfire rang out from several military camps in Burkina Faso early on Sunday, but the government denied the military had seized power.

-Heavy arms fire at the capital Ouagadougou's Sangoule Lamizana camp, which houses the army's general staff and a prison whose inmates include soldiers involved in a failed 2015 coup attempt, began at least as early as 5:00 a.m.
+Heavy gunfire at the capital Ouagadougou's Sangoule Lamizana camp, which houses a prison whose inmates include soldiers involved in a failed 2015 coup attempt, began at least as early as 5:00 a.m.
 (0500 GMT), a Reuters reporter said.
-The reporter later saw soldiers firing into the air in the camp, and the airbase close to Ouagadougou airport.
+The reporter later saw soldiers firing into the air in the camp and the airbase close to Ouagadougou International Airport.
 A witness also reported gunfire at a military camp in Kaya, around 100 kms (62 miles) north of Ouagadougou.

 STREET PROTESTS Burkinabe authorities arrested a dozen soldiers earlier this month on suspicion of conspiring against the government.